Booking Terms and Conditions

 7.4 You have several options for resolving disputes with us

-7.5 Our complaints policy.
-Our Customer Service Team (hello [@] secretatlastravel.com) will do their best to resolve any problems you have with us or our services as per our Complaints procedure set above.
+7.5 Our Complaints Policy.
+Our Customer Service Team (hello [@] secretatlas.com) will do their best to resolve any problems you have with us or our services as per our Complaints procedure set above.

 7.7 Wherever you like you can bring claims against us in the courts of any of England and Wales, Scotland or Northern Ireland, in all cases exclusively.
 We can claim against you in the courts of the jurisdiction you are based in.

 Liability and limitation of our liability

 7.8 We shall at every opportunity make reasonable efforts to ensure that (1) all parts of the expedition supplied are provided as described on our website and in the brochure to a reasonable standard of skill and care; and (2) our local contractors, suppliers and sub-contractors exercise due care and diligence in carrying out our contractual obligations.
 If at any stage your expedition is not provided as we have advertised and to an acceptable standard, we shall (subject to the exclusions and conditions set out in this contract, such as what happens in circumstances beyond our control) compensate you appropriately in line with how your expedition has been affected.